RAMI AVRAHAM EFAL

-RAMI AVRAHAM EFAL, Israel-born, is a dharma holder in the Zen Peacemakers Lineage and student of the late Zen Buddhist teacher Bernie Glassman.
-Avraham has been practicing meditation since 2005 and has lived and trained for four years at Zen Mountain Monastery and the Zen Center of New York City.
+RAMI AVRAHAM EFAL, Israel-born, is a student of the late Zen Buddhist teacher Bernie Glassman and world renowned peacebuilder Dr. Paula Green.
+He has trained for four years at Zen Mountain Monastery and the Zen Center of New York City and been practicing meditation since 2005.
 He is the former executive director of Zen Peacemakers International and has organized and co-led the Bearing Witness retreats in Auschwitz-Birkenau and the Native American Bearing Witness programs.
-Today, Avraham is the Rabbinic Fellow at Lab/Shul, an artist-driven Jewish ritual community, and offers secular, Jewish and Buddhist spirituality with cross-cultural peace-building practices, nonviolent communication, art-making, and contemplative creativity in New York City & internationally.
+Today, Rami Avraham offers secular, Jewish and Buddhist spirituality with cross-cultural peace-building practices, nonviolent communication, art-making, and contemplative creativity in New York City & internationally.
 He is a contributing associate at Justlabs, a global think-tank re-envisioning human rights, and a board member at Greyston Foundation for thriving communities and dismantling obstacles for employment in southwest Yonkers, New York.
 He currently undergoes rabbinic and cantorial training with the Aleph Ordination Program.

 The Hebrew vocabulary holds nearly twenty words for yearning.
 Just like water seeks outlet, so do humans, yearn – for something immediate, intimate, creative, and loving, which spiritual seekers have explored for millennia.
 Craving and desire are often framed as something to transcend or discard.
 What if one can follow yearning in body and consciousness into the very spacious, loving, and Presence that one seeks, and gain insight into the nature of the Self, itself?
 This 4-week series, through meditation, art practice, facilitated sharing, and musical prayer, explored twelve of these nuanced words and the experiences they describe, their paths into embodied presence, and their unique insights into nature of the self.